jacobus/s4/README.md

 Getting help:
 -------------
-The [spray-user forum](https://groups.google.com/forum/?fromgroups#!forum/spray-user) and [slick forum](https://groups.google.com/forum/?fromgroups#!forum/scalaquery) are both good places to find help on the specific libraries.
+The [spray-user forum](https://groups.google.com/forum/?fromgroups#!forum/spray-user) and [slick forum](https://groups.google.com/forum/?fromgroups#!forum/scalaquery) are both the best places to find help on the specific libraries.
+For questions or suggestions on specific to this project, please visit the [S4 group](https://groups.google.com/forum/?fromgroups#!forum/spray-slick-scala-start).

 Updates:
 --------